urbanvas/react-investment-tracker/README.md

 APP WITH REDUX
 make new inestment and connect it to user
 FIGURE OUT A WAY FOR INCORRECT SIGN UP OR LOGIN TO STOP addhistory if failed

+UPDATE FORM CLASSES EVERYWHERE
+MOVE DELTE investment from investment component into its own?